 About the Author

 Brent is the National Sales Manager at Nvoicepay.
-He is a professional sales executive with 10 years of experience in team selling, territory planning, new account development, and account management.More Content by Brent Meyers
+He is a professional sales executive who has 10 years of experience in team selling, territory planning, new account development, and account management.More Content by Brent Meyers